-To import poultry using the specific licence you must:
+To import poultry you must:

-If you are importing commercial poultry you must comply with the following conditions:
+To import birds you must comply with the following conditions:

-In accordance with Council Directive 2005/94/EC if disease has been confirmed no poultry can be imported from a Protection Zone (PZ) of 3 km and Surveillance Zone (SZ) of 10 km.
+- in accordance with Council Directive 2005/94/EC, if disease has been confirmed no poultry can be imported from a Protection Zone (PZ) of 3 km and Surveillance Zone (SZ) of 10 km

-Exporters must comply with the welfare laws relating to the exporting country.
-Birds must be transported in a suitable container, with adequate ventilation and if transported by air, in accordance with International air Transport Association (IATA) standards.
+- exporters must comply with the welfare laws relating to the exporting country.
+Birds must be transported in a suitable container, with adequate ventilation and if transported by air, in accordance with International air Transport Association (IATA) standards

-hygiene practices are in place so that the risk of disease occurring or
+- good biosecurity should be practiced at all times to protect your birds including isolating new stock.
+Ensure good hygiene practices are in place so that the risk of disease occurring or spreading is minimised

 Other conditions may apply and are included on the licence.